iTflatApps/SmartNotes/CONTRIBUTING.md

 ### Setup steps <!-- omit in toc -->

 1. Create [your own issue](https://github.com/iTflatApps/SmartNotes/issues/new/choose) or visit the [Issue tracker](https://github.com/iTflatApps/SmartNotes/issues) to find a list of open issues that need attention.
-2. Fork the repo, then do this:
+2. Fork the repo
+3. Create your own branch (`my-feature`), then do this
 ```bash
 # Install dependencies
 $ npm install